 - Sprinkle crumble on top of figs and cake, evenly distributed.

-- Bake cake for 50 mins-1 hour, or until a skewer comes out clean.
+- Bake cake for 50 mins or until a skewer comes out clean.
 If top starts to brown too quickly cover with foil until fully baked through.
 Allow to cool and serve for tea time or for Sunday brunch!

 Notes